theapiarist/talks.theapiarist.org/content/homepage/terms.md

 ### Invoices

-I will invoice you after the talk.
+I will invoice you following the talk.
 Payment by BACS only.